jsquaredosquared/PyRegexBuilder/docs/index.md

 ## Features

 - 🧩 **Simple yet powerful DSL**: PyRegexBuilder allows you to build regular expressions using a DSL similar to that of [Swift RegexBuilder](https://developer.apple.com/documentation/regexbuilder).
-This can make it easier to compose and maintain regexes while still harnessing their features.
+This can make it easier to compose and maintain regexes while still harnessing their many features.

     ```python
     from pyregexbuilder import Character, Regex, Capture, ZeroOrMore, OneOrMore